ioccc-src/winner/tmp/things-todo.md

 - Although I will have to do this when another issue is opened up I am aware of some issues in 2020/ferguson1/.winner.json.
 I do not want to forget this, however, so I am noting it here.

+- Finish going through entries (Makefile and README.md files) that have the ability to redefine macros but only in an awkward way like `make clobber CDEFINE="-D.."`.
+To find entries that were done by me: `git grep -c 'CDEFINE' '*README.md'` but the `2000/thadgavin` is already done.
+The reference to `CDEFINE` might want to be removed but that can be decided when this is done too.
+The entries done as of 7 Dec 2023 are:
+	- 2006/sloane
+	- 2006/monge
+	- 2004/jdalbec
+	- 2004/gavare
+	- 2001/kev
+	- 2000/thadgavin
+	- 1998/schweikh3
+	- 1998/banks
+	- 1994/dodsond2
+	- 1993/rince
+	- 1993/plummer
+	- 1993/cmills
+	- 1992/kivinen
+	- 1991/rince
+	- 1985/shapiro
+	- 1985/lycklama
+    ... and at least one of them needs to have the thanks file updated as it helps with the original entry itself.
+This one is 1998/banks but there might be more (and there is at least one not done yet that this will apply I believe).